 2019 Ducati Panigale V4 R

-The Panigale V4 R is, for all intents and purposes, a street-legal WSBK competition bike.
-Now powered with a 221-horsepower 998cc twin that complies with WSBK rules and wrapped in a new aerodynamic fairing with carbon fiber winglets, the V4 R is lighter and more powerful than ever.
+The new Panigale V4 R will serve as the platform for Ducati’s World Superbike race effort.
+Now powered with a 221-horsepower 998cc V4 that complies with WSBK rules and wrapped in a new aerodynamic fairing with carbon fiber winglets, the V4 R is lighter and more powerful than ever.

 2019 Harley-Davidson FXDR 114